bajzc/bajzc.github.io/posts/cachestat-in-kernel-65-rc1/index.rst

 		dd if=/dev/urandom of=f${i} bs=1M count=128
 		done

-#. clean all the cache：
+2. clean all the cache：

-``root# echo 3 > /proc/sys/vm/drop_caches``
+``# echo 3 > /proc/sys/vm/drop_caches``

 	.. warning::

-		The cache MUST be cleared every time before running the test program, if you want to get accurate results.
+		The cache must be cleared every time before running the test program, if you want to get accurate results.
 Because,

-		when the file is generated, it has actually been written to the cache!
+		1. when the file is generated, it has actually been written to the cache!

-		after running any demo once, there may be cache remaining
+		2. after running any demo once, there may be cache remaining

-#. limit memory：
+3. limit memory：

+For most systemd users, limit your memory to 1G can be done by:

-``root# echo 1073741824 > /sys/fs/cgroup/user.slice/memory.max``
+``# echo 1073741824 > /sys/fs/cgroup/user.slice/memory.max``

 	.. caution::